 \subsection{Clash of high-energy accelerator and astroparticle physics: the muon puzzle}

 A prominent example that illustrates the need for a coordinated effort by both the particle physics and the astroparticle physics communities is the so-called \textit{muon puzzle} in air shower data~\cite{Albrecht:2021cxw}.
-Over the past decade, an increasing number of datasets have revealed a consistent systematic discrepancy between the number of muons observed in EAS and those predicted by standard interaction models.
-This discrepancy persists even when including data from the LHC in the tuning of the hadronic interaction models, which were previously tuned only from other HEP experimental data.
+In the last decade an increasing number of datasets have revealed a consistent systematic discrepancy between the number of muons observed in EAS with respect to those predicted by standard interaction models.
+This gap persists despite data from the LHC having been included in the tuning of the hadronic interaction models.

-Apart from the cosmic ray energy $E$, the observed muon density at ground level depends on the atmospheric depth of the ground array, the lateral distance at which the muon density is measured, the zenith angle of the considered showers, and the effective energy cutoff introduced by the shielding of the detectors.
-Due to the diversity of the measurements the Working Group for Hadronic Interactions and Shower Physics (WHISP), consisting of representatives from most of the experiments, was formed.
-To facilitate the comparison of the observed vs.\ expected number of muons under very diverse experimental conditions, the group defined an abstract $\Delta z$-scale.
-These values are proportional to the relative difference between the observed number of muons in an experiment and the calculated expectation using an event generator and a model for the primary flux.
-The scale is defined such that the dependence on the details of the experimental conditions and the air shower simulation is minimal~\cite{EAS-MSU:2019kmv,Cazon:2020zhx,Soldin:2021wyv,ArteagaVelazquez:2023fda}.
-An overview of all the muon measurements is presented in Appendix\,\ref{app:exp-muon-puzzle}.
+Apart from the cosmic ray energy $E$, the observed muon density at ground level depends on the atmospheric depth of the ground array, the lateral distance at which the muon density is measured, the zenith angle of the showers considered, and the effective energy cutoff introduced by the shielding of the detectors.
+Due to the diversity of the measurements the Working Group for Hadronic Interactions and Shower Physics (WHISP) consisting of representatives from most of the experiments was formed~\cite{EAS-MSU:2019kmv,Cazon:2020zhx,Soldin:2021wyv,ArteagaVelazquez:2023fda}.

+To facilitate the comparison of observed vs.\ expected muon numbers for the very diverse experimental conditions, the group defined an abstract $\Delta z$-scale.
+The $\Delta z$-values are proportional to the difference between the observed number of muons in an experiment and the expectation calculated with an event generator and a model for the primary flux.
+An overview of all the muon measurements is presented in Appendix~\ref{app:exp-muon-puzzle}.